Effective outdoor education integration

 Outdoor and adventurous activities facilitates authentic or experiential learning (the engagement of learners with the world as they actually experience it) and gives better access to the main pathways to learning (Visual, Auditory and Kinaesthetic).

-As a result, we can expect to find the following benefits/outcomes, as identified in the High Quality Outdoor Learning, published by the English Outdoor Council and detailed below.
+As a result, we can expect to find the following benefits/outcomes, as identified in the High Quality Outdoor Learning, published by the English Outdoor Council and in the Scottish High Quality Outdoor Learning version detailed below.

 - Social awareness